Code-Institute-Submissions/deenafe-edomuseum/README.md

 ![](docs/missing-contact-message.png)

+### Testing Social Media Icons / Links

+Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab.

+Each item opened a new tab when clicked as expected and correct hover opacity effect was present.

   ###  Accessibility

  [Wave](https://wave.webaim.org/) was used to evaluate the accessibility of all pages to ensure the website meets the WCAG Web Accessibilty Standards.
 The results of the accessibility testing showed that the following were met: